hphilpotts/miniproject-static-calculator/readme.md

 - Tried adding haptic feedback upon button press but ran into issues - found out from articles that Safari does not support this.

 02/02/23:
-- Starting work on 'daft' mode.
+- Starting work on 'daft' mode: basic html structure added, intially `display: none`.

+03/02/23:
+- JS logic added to handle change from regular modes to 'daft' mode, screen updates.
+- Audio now plays.
+Next task is adding interesting functionality to upper buttons.

 ## Bugs to resolve/features to add:
 - Daft mode